-According to Wamsi Mohan, who is a working analyst at the Bank of America, the foldable iPhone could also be used like a tablet, a size that’s closer to the existing iPad.
-This was made from the data gathered after meeting with several companies in Asia who belong to Apple’s supply chain.
+According to Wamsi Mohan, a working analyst at the Bank of America, the foldable iPhone could also be used like a tablet, size closer to the existing iPad.
+This was made from the data gathered after meeting with several companies in Asia that belong to Apple’s supply chain.

 This is not the first time that this report is making rounds.
 In late 2016, according to a Korean report, tech giant LG was developing and mass-producing foldable smartphone displays.
 In October last year, LG was in talks with Apple to be the supplier for its foldable displays to be used in future iPhones.

-The iPhone X, which does have a flexible OLED display curving behind itself, housing the device controller chip, thereby resulting in a slimmer bottom bezel, could be a good start on the development of a foldable iPhone if it does come to be.
+The iPhone X, which has a flexible OLED display curving behind itself, housing the device controller chip, thereby resulting in a slimmer bottom bezel, could be a good start on developing a foldable iPhone if it does come to be.

-In 2017, Apple had applied for a patent for foldable display.
-It is probably researching further on the possibilities of one, but cannot guarantee a consumer based mass production as of yet.
-Whether that is possible for a couple more years, is questionable indeed, but then technology is advancing by leaps and bounds each day.
+In 2017, Apple applied for a patent for a foldable display.
+It is probably researching further on the possibilities of one but cannot guarantee a consumer-based mass production as of yet.
+Whether that is possible for a couple more years is questionable, but technology is advancing by leaps and bounds each day.
 So, who knows?
-The rumours might just be true.
+The rumors might just be true.